Gold Star Memorial Bridge: History

-The current south span (northbound) of the bridge was completed in 1943 as a single span carrying traffic in both directions.
+The current south span (northbound) of the bridge was started in 1941 and completed in 1943 as a single span carrying traffic in both directions.
 It was part of Southeastern Connecticut's "free span" highway, a short 3.6 mi long four-lane stretch connecting New London to Groton, Connecticut.
 As part of the new highway, the bridge's purpose was to remove automobiles from a previous bridge that carried U.S. Route 1 over the Thames River.
 In 1951, the bridge was designated as the Gold Star Memorial Bridge in honor of members of the Armed Forces from Groton, New London, and Waterford who lost their lives during World War I, World War II, and the Korean War.

 In 1958, the Route 1 bypass containing the Gold Star Bridge was connected to the Connecticut Turnpike by extending west to what is today the interchange of Interstates 95 and 395 in East Lyme.
 East of the bridge, a 13 mi bypass of Route 184 was completed to the Rhode Island border on December 12, 1964, officially making the bridge and both bypasses part of Interstate 95.
 The stretch of I-95 containing the bridge is known as the Jewish War Veterans Memorial Highway.

 On July 1, 1972, during construction of the north span, the masts of the US Coast Guard Academy's caught the safety netting slung below the new bridge.
 The upper portions of two of the masts were snapped off.
 The ship had to undergo emergency repairs as a result.

 The bridge's second (north) span was opened on June 13, 1973.
 The original span was closed for reconstruction on June 28, 1973; it reopened on December 16, 1975, with four lanes of northbound traffic.
 The northbound span underwent an emergency bearing replacement in 2014.